 - Being grateful for this one special thing

 So lace up your sneakers and let's go for a 17 minute walk together.
 (Note: I'm walking with you, so you will hear some outside noises.)
-Transcription below the podcast.
+Transcription below.

 You've looked for it everywhere: In your purse, under your bed, in your closet.
 You just can't find it, and it’s something you really need.
 But you have no idea how to find it.
 What is it?
 Motivation.
 Sometimes it hides and is not easy to find.

 I can show you how to at least grab a little bit of it.

 Let's talk for a moment about motivation.
 Motivation is the hardest thing when it comes to reaching whatever your goals are.

 Sometimes you just feel like you're not good enough.
 Sometimes you just feel like there's something wrong with you because you're not as motivated as some of these other people everybody talks about.
 You’re not getting up at 5 a.m. to work out, go to yoga, work, and then magically make dinner for the family and help with homework and -- you know -- still go to bed at a decent hour.